Physiotherapy Treatment of Cervical Spondylosis- looking beyond shortwave and traction

 A review of the above literature and clinical findings brings us to the conclusion that definite dysfunctions exist in patients with neck pain and cervicogenic headache.
 Changing the symptoms with electrotherapeutic modalities only looks at the tip of the iceberg.
-Treating the dysfunctions in posture, joints and the muscles not only resolves the neck pain and headache solves the cause reducing future incidences.
+Treating the dysfunctions of cervical spondylosis in posture, joints and the muscles not only resolves the neck pain and headache solves the cause reducing future incidents.

 - Jull G, Trott P, Potter H, Zito G, Shirley D, Emberson J, Marschner I and Richardson C. (2002) A randomized controlled trial of exercise and manipulative therapy for cervicogenic headache.
 Spine 27 (17): 1835-1843

 - Nilsson N. (1995) The prevalence of cervicogenic headache in random population sample of 20-59 year olds.
 Spine 20:1884-8

 - Pfaffenrath V and Kaube H.(1990) Diagnostics of cervicogenic headache.
 Functional Neurology 5:159-64

 - Watson DH and Trott PH (1993) Cervical headache.
 An investigation of natural head posture and upper cervical flexor muscle performance.
 Cephalagia13:272-284

 - Zito G, Jull G and Story I (2006) Clinical tests of musculoskeletal dysfunction in the diagnosis